-Here at Aaron Sachs and Associates, our personal injury lawyers frequently work with the victims of drunk driving accidents, so we know how devastating these crashes can be.
+Here at Aaron Sachs & Associates, P.C., our personal injury lawyers frequently work with the victims of drunk driving accidents, so we know how devastating these crashes can be.
 To discourage impaired driving, we often blog about the many alternative options available to drivers who find they've had too much to drink.
 However, research conducted by the University of Florida at Gainesville suggests that one such option - appointing a designated driver - may not be as safe as was once believed.

 The study, published in the Journal of Studies on Alcohol and Drugs, found that more than a third of so-called "designated drivers" still consume some amount of alcoholic beverages prior to getting behind the wheel.
 In fact, about half of designated drivers drink enough to register blood alcohol levels of 0.05% or above, which is enough to impair driving performance.
 The study has raised certain questions regarding the precise definition of a designated driver: is it a person who completely abstains from drinking for an entire evening, or the person who has had the least to drink by the end of the evening?
 Research shows a reoccurring trend of the designated driver being the person who is the least intoxicated by the end of the evening.
 This finding has raised renewed concern about roadway safety, because drinking any amount of alcohol can hinder a driver's performance and place other motorists in danger.